 The next step is to make the ingredient that gives this swizzle its name, and that is a wormwood bitter.
 The newspaper article calls it a “vermouth like liquor, the basis of which is wormwood”.
 When you look at the Falernum article, the locals simply enjoy the Falernum Punch with wormwood bitters that are made by soaking wormwood in alcohol.
 I’m going to assume that Occam’s Razor applies, and that is “the simplest solution is the most likely solution”.

 Now, it is possible the Barbados had access to a commercial wormwood bitters, which is usually associated with Bohemian Absinth from the Czech Republic.
 This would also fill in the “green” as a colour in the swizzle, and possibly the reference to a “vermouth like liquor”.
 “Absinthe verte” anyone?

 Remember, the time period of this article is pre-absinthe ban and the demise of the original Green Swizzle may be associated with the demise of commercially available absinth(e).
 That is my hypothesis anyway.

-I cannot definitively state that Czech or French/Swiss absinth(e) was used, but my guess is Czech absinth is a better match, since the anise flavour in absinthe would be too far from the original “wormwood soaked in alcohol” bitters found in the original Falernum recipe.
+I cannot definitively state that Czech or French/Swiss absinth(e) was used, but my guess is Czech absinthe is a better match since the anise flavour in absinthe would be too far from the original “wormwood soaked in alcohol” bitters found in the original Falernum recipe.